Journal with Witch: Live-action film

 In June 2023, it was announced that the series would receive a live-action film adaptation, directed by Natsuki Seta and starring Yui Aragaki as Makio Kōdai.
 For the film, Eriko Hashimoto wrote and composed the in-story song "Asa no Uta" (あさのうた), while Toaka performed the song "Yoake no Anata e" (夜明けのあなたへ).
 It premiered in Japanese theaters on June 7, 2024.

 Anime

-In May 2024, it was announced that the manga would be adapted into an anime television series.
-It will be produced by Shuka and directed by Miyuki Oshiro, with scripts written by Kōhei Kiyasu, characters designed by Kenji Hayama, and music composed by Kensuke Ushio.
-It is set to premiere in January 2026 on ABC TV, Tokyo MX, and BS Asahi.
+An anime television series was announced in May 2024.
+It is produced by Shuka and directed by Miyuki Oshiro, with scripts written by Kōhei Kiyasu, characters designed by Kenji Hayama, and music composed by Kensuke Ushio.
+It was broadcast from January 4 to March 29, 2026, on BS Asahi's Anime A programming block and other networks.
 The opening theme song is "Sonare" (ソナーレ), performed by Tomoo, and the ending theme song is "Kotozute" (言伝), performed by Bialystocks.

+Crunchyroll is streaming the series.
+Plus Media Networks Asia licensed the series in Southeast Asia and broadcasts it on Aniplus Asia.